DropleX: Liquid sensing on tablet touchscreens

-If there was a way to modify the liquid so that the conductivity term dominates, it could then mimic the effect of a finger.
-Specifically, if the liquid height could be reduced to a thin film for the electric field to pass through, the conductivity term would dominate and it would function like a finger. {\textit{Our key observation is that when drawing up the liquid, a thin film remains which causes the electric field to be shunted to parasitic ground, and is effectively recognized by the screen as a ``finger''.}}
+If the liquid height could be reduced to a thin film for the electric field to pass through, the conductivity term would dominate and it would function like a finger. {\textit{Our key observation is that when drawing up the liquid, a thin film remains which causes the electric field to be shunted to parasitic ground, and is effectively recognized by the screen as a ``finger''.}}

-To demonstrate this, we deposit a 500~\uL~``priming drop'' of water onto an area of the screen which initially induces a positive change in measured capacitance (negative in device units).
-After this, however upon drawing up the sample using the pipette the capacitance values become negative (positive in device units) and causes a region of pixels to be in a permanently ``stuck'' position, effectively emulating a permanent touch.
-The effect on the measured capacitance is illustrated in Fig.~\ref{fig:reject_solution}b where it can be observed that depositing this initial sample results in a sharp drop in capacitance of around -200 device units, and after it is drawn up, it reaches a stable a value of approximately 400 device units.
+To demonstrate this, we deposit a 500~\uL~``priming drop'' of water onto the screen which initially induces a positive change in measured capacitance (negative in device units).
+After this, upon drawing up the sample using the pipette the capacitance values become negative (positive in device units) and causes a region of pixels to be in a permanently ``stuck'' position, effectively emulating a permanent touch.
+Fig.~\ref{fig:reject_solution}b shows that depositing this initial sample results in a sharp drop of around -200 device units, and after it is drawn up, it reaches a stable a value of approximately 400 device units.